 One month before the big news came from North America, South Africa legalized cannabis use.
 “Weed are free now”, chanted the activists outside the Constitutional Court when the big announcement was made.
 South Africa’s highest court decided that growing marijuana for private consumption is not considered a felony.

 Deputy Chief Justice Raymond Zondo said: “It will not be a criminal offence for an adult person to use or be in possession of cannabis in private for his or her personal consumption”.
 But it is still illegal to publicly consume cannabis, as it is to sell it or supply it.

 South Korea became the first Asian country to legalize medicinal cannabis.
-On November 23, the Government approved a bill that will allow import and distribution of CBD cannabis oil to treat diseases such as epilepsy, multiple sclerosis, cancer symptoms and chronic pain, among others.
-Korea Orphan Drug Center will control the medicinal cannabis import and further distribution
+On November 23, the Government approved a bill that will allow import and distribution of CBD cannabis oil to treat illnesses such as epilepsy, multiple sclerosis, cancer symptoms and chronic pain, among others.
+Korea Orphan Drug Center will control the medicinal cannabis import and further distribution.

 Shin Chang-Hyun a politician from the Democratic Party introduced the bill.
 He said that cannabis legalization will be a solution for minorities and people of scarce resources: